-[Intro Music] Masculinity for the Intelligent Man.
+Masculinity for the Intelligent Man.
 I am David Tian, Ph.D., and this is: Man Up!

 How not to seem desperate.
 Not texting a girl too often is one of the examples he gave.
 But they’re not taking his advice and they’re not getting with the program, they’re not watching my videos as much as he is, they’re just not being good supportive friends.

-So they just continue to muck around in their life.
+So they just continue to muck around in that life.
 A very easy example of this is mindset problems.
 I mean I’m always open to learning new mindsets because that’s first of all one of the quickest ways to get success but it’s also the most powerful way.

 And out of that group, of those who seek the knowledge, only again a small percentage of them have the right mindset to actually take in that knowledge and assimilate it and apply it.
-So this is just the sad thing.
+So this is just a sad thing.

 Those who don’t know how to learn won’t know how to learn from those anyway, right?
 And the mindset is this, the mindset difference is this, there’s a mindset that’s called the growth mindset.
 There’s one that I call the resistance mindset and this is the most problematic one.

 When you find people who resist new ideas, who always look for counter examples.
 In philosophy you see this a lot, you’re paid to do it.
-But you’re also paid to… in order to become a qualified professor of philosophy, you often have to go through many many years of answering, writing exams, writing papers to some other persons satisfaction.
+But you’re also paid to… in order to become a qualified professor of philosophy, you often have to go through many many years of answering, writing exams, writing papers to some other person’s satisfaction.
 Your own professors in order to qualify to be a professor.

 You must fail.

 Obviously the veteran knows that knowledge… let’s just even keep it contained, so that they know the same amount and facts.
-But the veteran who’s seen friends blown away knows those facts at a deeper level in his nervous system and his brain much more than the guy who’s entering a battle for the first time.
+But the veteran who’s seen his friends blown away knows those facts at a deeper level in his nervous system and in his brain much more than the guy who’s entering a battle for the first time.
 So you got to get out there and try it.
 Try it on people many times.

 I still feel there’s a lot of value in reflection and in the mind, and in the mindset.
-So I’ve actually created another course called “Invincible” where from the arm chair, 90% of the work can be done.
+So I’ve actually created another course called “Invincible” where from the armchair, 90% of the work can be done.
 But there’s still application you can’t expect to just sit there and let nature.. and just go and immediately master it.
 I can condense ten years of experience into one year of work for you and that ten years down to one is incredible in my opinion.